Arc coloring of odd graphs for hamiltonicity: Iterative generation of modified n-tuples

-A subset $G$ of hyperedges of $H_k$ is said to be {\it conflict-free} \cite{Hcs} if: {\bf(a)} any two hyperedges of $G$ have at most one vertex in common; {\bf(b)} for any two hyperedges $g,g'$ of $G$ with a vertex in common, the corresponding images by $\Phi$ (as in display~(\ref{!!})) in $g$ and $g'$ are distinct. \end{remark}
+A subset $G$ of hyperedges of $H_k$ is said to be {\it conflict-free} \cite{Hcs} if: {\bf(a)} any two hyperedges of $G$ have at most one vertex in common; {\bf(b)} for any two hyperedges $g,g'$ of $G$ with a vertex in common, the corresponding images by $\Phi$ (as in display~(\ref{!!})) in $g$ and $g'$ are distinct.
+A proof of the following final result is included, as our viewpoint and notation differs from that of \cite{Hcs}. \end{example}

 \begin{theorem} (\cite{Hcs}) A conflict-free spanning tree of $H_k$ yields a Hamilton cycle of $O_k$, for every $k\ge 3$.
 Moreover, distinct conflict-free spanning trees of $H_k$ yield distinct Hamilton cycles of $H_k$, for every $k\ge 6$. \end{theorem}